By Carolyn Edlund

 Courtesy Marianne Wakerlin

-One effective method to keep and expand your customer base when being copied by others, is to distinguish yourself and your products and add value to buying from you as the originator.
+Here’s one effective method to keep and expand your customer base when being copied by others,.
+Distinguish yourself and your products and add value to buying from you as the originator.
 Marianne Wakerlin, founder and owner of Solmate Socks in Vermont, has done just that.
-Her popular mismatched socks and accessories are promoted as being American made and really earth-friendly.
-Even though her concept has been copied and made in China for a lower price, she isn’t overly concerned.
+Her popular mismatched socks and accessories are promoted as being American made and earth-friendly.
+Although her concept has been copied and made in China for a lower price, she isn’t overly concerned.

-In a statement of “corporate and environmental responsibility” which takes up the whole inside front cover of her catalog, Marianne describes her family-owned business, which uses recycled materials, provides employment for American workers, uses renewable energy and works to achieve zero waste.
+A statement of corporate and environmental responsibility takes up the whole inside front cover of her catalog.
+Marianne describes her family-owned business, which uses recycled materials, provides employment for American workers, uses renewable energy and works to achieve zero waste.
 Now who wouldn’t feel better buying from Marianne and wearing her socks proudly?
 Take that, polluting Chinese sweatshops!

 Has your work been knocked-off, and how have you worked to resolve this problem?
 Please share your experiences, and results.